alexpechkarev/angular-ui-select/README.md

 # AngularJS UI Select
 This directive allows creating multiply drop-down lists with group related options.
-Value of selected options added to an array that available to AngularJS.
-Alternatively list of values can be made available when the form is submitted.
+Value of selected options added to an array that available to AngularJS or can be accessible after when the form being submitted.

 ## Dependencies
 -------------